- Sphere Engine overview

 Why doesn't a submission sent to the Sphere Engine Problems receive the maximum number of points?

-There are many reasons why a seemingly correct solution may not get the maximum points.
+There are many reasons why a seemingly correct submission may not get the maximum points.

-First, it is worth verifying the following aspects of the solution:
+First, it is worth verifying the following aspects of the submission:

 - the correctness of handling edge cases,